Steve Madsen, CPA

 Licensed CPA since 1993 | Founder of Madsen and Company | Serving clients nationwide from Utah.

-Steve Madsen has been a licensed Certified Public Accountant (CPA) since 1993 and has advised business owners and real estate investors for more than 30 years.
+Steve Madsen has been a licensed Certified Public Accountant (CPA) since 1993 and has spent more than 30 years helping business owners, S-Corporation owners, and real estate investors reduce taxes through proactive tax planning and advisory services.

 Professional profiles and business references: